As a manager or supervisor, have you fallen into this trap?

 You’re not alone.
 That’s how it happens for a lot of agencies.

-But what if evaluating employee performance was more than a formality?
+But what if a maintenance employee evaluation was more than a formality?
 Something that can actually benefit you, your team, and your agency?

 It’s possible!